bitovi/documentjs/docs/guides/documenting.md

  - [documentjs.tags.typedef @typedef] - Defines a custom type.
  - [documentjs.tags.page @page] - A page of information.
  - [documentjs.tags.function @function] - A JavaScript function.
- - [documentjs.tags.constructor @constructor] - A JavaScript function intended to be called with `new`.
  - [documentjs.tags.static @static] - Creates a placeholder for static properties on a constructor.
  - [documentjs.tags.prototype @prototype] - Creates a placeholder for prototype properties on a constructor.
  - [documentjs.tags.property @property] - Creates a property value on an object.